lewwcom/arch-install/README.md

 - [Arch Installation guide](https://wiki.archlinux.org/title/Installation_guide)
 - [Import any Linux distribution to use with WSL](https://docs.microsoft.com/en-us/windows/wsl/use-custom-distro)

-## Intro

-Install and config yay, vim, gnome with WhiteSur theme.

 ## How to use

 ### Virtual Machine